ryanraposo/codeui/README.md

 ## Interface

-Browse the elements of VS Code's interface with realtime visuals based on your settings.
+Browse the elements of VS Code's interface and adjust your color settings in realtime

 ![Screenshot](./resources/readme/picker-dual.png)

 ## Colors

 Use the built-in color picker, enter custom values, or choose from over 2k preset colors.
-Easily store your favorites via ```codeui.favoriteColors```.
+Store your favorites via ```codeui.favoriteColors```

 ## Customization

 Darken, lighten, copy & paste values across items.
-Use Standard or Palette view to sort by element groups or target specific colors--wherever they appear.
+Use Standard or Palette view to sort by element groups or target specific colors wherever they appear

 # Installing